-Point University's online program understands that life events may require a student to modify class enrollment and schedules.
+Point University's Access program understands that life events may require a student to modify class enrollment and schedules.
 The leave of absence policy is designed to allow the student flexibility in his/her program enrollment to adjust to significant life events.
 The leave of absence policy also allows students the opportunity to make up any courses (based upon course availability) missed during the approved leave.
 Students should be aware that significant periods of absence may impact timeliness of degree completion.

 A student on an approved leave of absence will be considered enrolled at Point University and would be eligible for an in-school deferment for student aid loans.
-Federal financial aid and inschool deferment may be negatively impacted if a student fails to apply for the leave of absence or if the application is denied.
+Federal financial aid and in-school deferment may be negatively impacted if a student fails to apply for the leave of absence or if the application is denied.
 This impacts students who receive Title IV federal financial aid (Federal Pell Grants, Federal Supplemental Grants, Federal Stafford Subsidized or Unsubsidized Loans, Federal Parent Loans) or who want to have a federal student loan deferred from payment while in school.

 Who needs to request a leave of absence?
-Students who will be out of attendance for a period of up to 8-16 weeks should request a leave of absence.
+Students who will be out of attendance for a period ranging from 11 - 20 weeks should request a leave of absence.
 Students out of class for scheduled class breaks do not need to apply for a leave of absence.

 How does a student request the leave?
-Students seeking a leave of absence should contact the Registrar's Office and make a formal application for an approved Leave of Absence.
-The student must complete and sign a Leave of Absence (LOA) request form.
+Students seeking a leave of absence should contact the Access Registrar's Office and make a formal application for an approved leave of absence.
+The student must complete and sign a Leave of Absence (LOA) Request Form.
 A student may request the form by mail or email.
-The form may also be obtained in person from the Registrar Office or may be downloaded from the University website at www.point.edu.
-Students must request the leave of absence/registration change within 14 days of the desired leave start date.
+The form may also be obtained in person from the Access Registrar Office or may be downloaded from the University website.